dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 >[!danger] Depends:

 want the highest possibly quality audio, with max redundancy so that even with connection issues something audible still makes it thru.

+Add ability to:
+- live transcribe
+- signal buttons from partipants, like they are thinking, they can private record, they want to mute for the other side and just record for themselves.

+If connection issues occur, switch over to the transcription which is pushed up from the server side and is the full data ?

+we want to use auto egress feature in livekit.